 Every month, Beer Drop switches out its inventory.
 For subscriptions, that means beer from 5 featured microbreweries per month.
 They provide a list of microbreweries they work with, which is also where they offer a la carte shopping.

-Beer types include IPAs and Pale Ales; Porters and Stouts; Belgian Ales; Sours and Wild Ales; Saisons and Farmhouse Ales; Amber, Red and Brown Ales; Lagers, Blondes, and Cream Ales; and Speciality Beers.
+Beer types include IPAs and Pale Ales; Porters and Stouts; Belgian Ales; Sour Beer and Wild Ales; Saisons and Farmhouse Ales; Amber, Red and Brown Ales; Lagers, Blondes, and Cream Ales; and Speciality Beers.

-They live up to their name in terms of supplying unique craft beers, and it’s great that you can look at beers they sell.
+They live up to their name in terms of supplying unique craft beers, and it’s great that you can browse all the beers they sell.

 How Do You Buy Beer From Beer Drop?